 I'm a historian of the early United States who writes about places, objects, and what their histories mean for us today.
-My book, Historic Real Estate, examines the history of historic preservation in the new nation, from debates over Indigenous earthworks after the War for Independence to the founding of house museums like George Washington's Mount Vernon in the years before the U.S. Civil War.
-It explains how early Americans debated the fate of historic sites like these to shape capitalist economies and society: what should - and should not - be for sale, how consumers should behave, and how labor should be valued.
+My first book, Historic Real Estate, examines the history of historic preservation in the 18th and 19th centuries.
+It explores how early Americans debated the fate of sites such as Indigenous earthworks, colonial churches, and old houses to shape economy and society: what should - and should not - be for sale, how consumers should behave, and how labor should be valued.
+In 2023, it won an "On the Brinck" Book Award from the School of Architecture and Planning at the University of New Mexico.

 |